Rufino Santos: Archbishop of Manila

-In 1953, Santos was appointed Archbishop of Manila on February 10 and was installed on March 25 of the same year.
-Pope John XXIII made him a cardinal on March 28, 1960.
-He was the first native Filipino to become a cardinal.
-Santos paved the way for the founding of Catholic Charities (eventually known as Caritas Manila) and the reconstruction of St. Paul Hospital (now the Cardinal Santos Medical Center), which was established by the Maryknoll Sisters but was damaged by American bombardment during the Second World War.
+Santos was appointed Archbishop of Manila on February 10, 1953, and was installed on March 25 of the same year.
+Pope John XXIII made him a cardinal on March 28, 1960, making him the first native Filipino to attain the rank.
+Santos paved the way for the founding of Catholic Charities (later known as Caritas Manila) and the reconstruction of St. Paul Hospital (now the Cardinal Santos Medical Center), which was originally established by the Maryknoll Sisters but had been damaged by American bombardment during the Second World War.
 Santos also re-instituted the Philippine Trust Company and the Catholic Travel Office.

 During his years in Manila, he rebuilt the Manila Cathedral, which had been destroyed by Allied bombardment during the 1945 Liberation of Manila.
 It was dedicated on December 10, 1958.

-Being the Metropolitan Archbishop of Manila, he was one of the 49 bishops and archbishops from the Philippines to attend the Second Vatican Council, thus making him a Council Father.
-He was a member of the conservative-wing of the Council known as the Coetus Internationalis Patrum, and greatly contributed in the drafting of documents about the Blessed Virgin Mary in the field of Mariology.
+As the metropolitan archbishop of Manila, he was one of the 49 bishops and archbishops from the Philippines to attend the Second Vatican Council, thus making him a council father.
+He was a member of the conservative wing of the Council known as the Coetus Internationalis Patrum, and greatly contributed to the drafting of documents about the Blessed Virgin Mary in the field of Mariology.

+Being the first Filipino Cardinal, Santos became the first Filipino to participate as a cardinal elector in the 1963 conclave that elected Pope Paul VI.

-He hosted the visit of Pope Paul VI to the Philippines to attend the Asian Bishops' Meeting.
-Santos served as Archbishop of Manila from 1953 to 1973.
+Santos served as archbishop of Manila until 1973.
+During his tenure, he hosted the visit of Pope Paul VI to the Philippines for the Asian Bishops' Meeting.

-Santos established the church-run Radio Veritas and built important structures including the Our Lady of Guadalupe Minor Seminary in Makati; the Pius XII Catholic Center in Paco, Manila; and Villa San Miguel, the archbishop's palace in Mandaluyong.
+Santos established the church-run Radio Veritas and built several important structures, including the Our Lady of Guadalupe Minor Seminary in Makati; the Pius XII Catholic Center in Paco, Manila; and Villa San Miguel, the archbishop's palace in Mandaluyong.

-Cardinal Rufino Santos also founded the Pontificio Collegio Filippino, a college for diocesan priests from the Philippines studying at pontifical universities in Rome, Italy which was formally established as an institution with pontifical rights by Pope John XXIII on June 29, 1961, through the papal bull Sancta Mater Ecclesia.
+He also founded the Pontificio Collegio Filippino, a college for diocesan priests from the Philippines studying at pontifical universities in Rome, Italy, which was formally established as an institution with pontifical rights by Pope John XXIII on June 29, 1961, through the papal bull Sancta Mater Ecclesia.